AshridgeTechnologies/elemento/stories/Backlog.md

 Tech debt
 ---------

+- Flaky EditorRunner and AppMain tests
+- Refactor Editor menu actions to be flexible map
 - DOM Testing consistency, clarity, simplicity
 - Untangle shared package into studio and runtime
 - Fix all uses of constructor.name